csbaxter/nestlabs/html/README.md

 Do notice how tags inside of tags are indented.
 As when working in C, proper indentation makes your page much easier to read.

 Because this assignment will result in something different for each person, there’s no check50 for this one.
-Make sure that you’ve included everything listed above and you have no broken links or permission issues and you should be good to go.
+Make sure that you’ve included everything listed above and you have no broken links and you should be good to go.

 ## How to View Your Web Page

 Type http-server in the terminal and then refresh the browser tab!

-## To get more help with HTML and CSS
+## To get more help with HTML

 * [HTML](https://www.w3schools.com/html/)